Your supplier of high pressure laboratory instruments

 Pump-actuated triaxial rock compression test systems

-Four systems are available in the range: TRILAB, PREPEAK, ROCLAB, and AVS700.
-These pressure-actuated triaxial systems are engineered to apply and independently control three principal stress components—axial load, confining pressure, and pore pressure—on cylindrical rock specimens mounted inside a high-pressure triaxial cell.
-The rock core is jacketed, positioned between the lower pedestal and upper loading platen, and sealed to allow fully independent regulation of external confining pressure and internal pore-fluid pressure.
-The cell is filled with hydraulic oil and connected to electro-mechanical pumps capable of generating the axial, confining and pore pressures required for advanced rock mechanics testing.
-Depending on the instrumentation fitted, the systems can be configured for multiple experimental protocols, including stress–strain tests, ultrasonic velocity measurements, acoustic emission (AE) monitoring, electrical resistivity tests, hydraulic fracturing experiments and permeability tests.
+The rock core is jacketed, positioned between the lower pedestal and upper loading platen, and sealed to allow independent regulation of external confining pressure and internal pore-fluid pressure.
+The cell is filled with hydraulic oil and connected to electro-mechanical pumps generating the axial, confining, and pore pressures required for advanced rock mechanics testing.
+Depending on the instrumentation, the systems support multiple experimental protocols including stress–strain tests, ultrasonic velocity measurements, acoustic emission (AE) monitoring, electrical resistivity testing, hydraulic fracturing, and permeability measurements.

-Pore pressure is controlled by a separate pump connected to the specimen’s drainage ports.
-This pump regulates the internal fluid pressure of the sample and can run in constant-pressure, constant-flow, or constant-volume-change modes to simulate a wide range of hydro-mechanical boundary conditions, including drained, partially drained, and undrained scenarios.
+Pore pressure is regulated by a separate pump connected to the specimen drainage ports, operating in constant-pressure, constant-flow, or constant-volume modes to simulate drained, partially drained, or undrained hydro-mechanical conditions.

 For tests performed at elevated temperature, the triaxial cell can be equipped with an external heating jacket.
 The temperature control system maintains uniform heating of the specimen, enabling thermo-hydro-mechanical coupling experiments representative of reservoir environments.